7 Best Intrusion Prevention Systems & Intrusion Detection Tools

 Best IPS and IDS tools

 An ounce of prevention is worth a pound of cure.
 It’s a cliché, but the old adage holds true in the world of network security.
 With so much of our valuable business and personal information residing within computer networks and productivity so interconnected with uptime, it is more important than ever to ensure that our network security is as robust as possible.
-In this article, we’ll provide an overview of an important component of network security: the Intrusion Prevention System (IPS).
+In this article, we’ll provide an overview of an important component of network security; Intrusion Prevention Systems (IPS).
 We’ll start by defining what an IPS is, compare it to other network security technologies like IDS, review functionality, and close with software products that can help you get started with your next IPS/IDS deployment to block malicious activity.

 Here is a quick list of the best IPS & IDS tools: